peterhontaru/AirBnb-Milano-Price-Prediction/AirBnb-Milan.md

         scale_fill_gradient(low = "yellow", high = "red")+
         labs(y = "Total apartments",
              x = "Zipcode quintile",
-             title = "The zipcode quintile group with the highest prices has a higher proportion of apartments (45%)", subtitle = "Each zipcode quintile contains an equal amount of zipcodes")+ theme(legend.position = "none")
+             title = "The zipcode quintile with the highest prices has a higher proportion of apartments (45%)", subtitle = "Each zipcode quintile contains an equal amount of zipcodes")+ theme(legend.position = "none")
 ```